 Pray, learn and walk together with other CNY congregations.

 What’s it all about?

-Thirty-one congregations in Central New York are entering a new stage of discernment through the Learning Communities Initiative in 2018.
+Thirty-three congregations in Central New York are entering a new stage of discernment through the Learning Communities Initiative in 2018.

 Each participating congregation will be discerning their unique answer to this question: “When you consider the gifts you have been given and the needs of our world, what future do you imagine God is bringing forth in our midst?”
 The answer needs to come from Christ and our willingness to ask hard questions and listen for answers, as well as our ability to take risks, secure in our standing in Christ.

 A learning community is a group of congregations who commit to one another in a nine-month learning experience.
 Through prayer, skill-building, action and reflection they address their most pressing questions about the future.

 The experience includes three Saturday workshops and ongoing coaching calls with diocesan leaders and Dwight Zscheile (author of The Agile Church) and Michael Binder.

 - Train effective lay spiritual leaders through workshops and coaching.